What are the incubator’s goals?

 How much does this cost?

 The incubator is free.
-However, to prevent attrition and ensure commitment, teams are required to pay GCSA for $1,000.
-This money will be placed in an escrow account.
+However, to prevent attrition and ensure commitment, teams are required to pay GCSA $1,000.
 Upon completion of the petition process, including a petition to the SCSC if denied locally, the money will be returned.
 For teams that drop out or do not complete program requirements (trainings, drafts, etc.) the money will not be returned.
+In the past, we have worked to make this feasible for all admitted participants.

 How much time do I need to have for this?